 By the way, there’s no such thing as a gang [called] the Dixon Bloods in my area.

 You’re saying that’s an invention?

 There’s no such thing as Dixon Bloods.
 Even the name doesn’t make any sense.
 When you say that you’re a gang, you rep a gang.
-You have gang signs, you have a territory, you have colours that you wear...
-That’s not in this neighbourhood...
-I’ve never seen a gang in our neighbourhood.
-I made sure my whole life that there would be no gang in my neighbourhood and we kept it that way.
+You have gang signs, you have a territory, you have colors that you wear… That’s not in this neighborhood… I’ve never seen a gang in our neighborhood.
+I made sure my whole life that there would be no gang in my neighborhood and we kept it that way.

 There were active criminals in your community, though.

 Listen man, if criminals mean a kid who is smoking weed or selling weed and gets caught doing petty crime, then perhaps.
-But if you’re talking about what they claim in terms of organised crime, conspiracy, with the smuggling of drugs, all that stuff, then no, it doesn’t exist in our neighbourhood.
+But if you’re talking about what they claim in terms of organized crime, conspiracy, with the smuggling of drugs, all that stuff, then no, it doesn’t exist in our neighborhood.

 And the guys who sold or wanted to sell the tape, made the tape, what was their affiliation?